dr-matt-smith/php-symfony-5-book/00_content/part03/chapter11_bootstrap.md

 ## Adding elements for navigation and page content

-Let's ensure main `body` content of every page is inside a Bootstrap XX element.
+Let's ensure main `body` content of every page is inside a Bootstrap 4 element.

-We need to wrap a Bootstrap container and row divs around the `body` Twig block:
+We need to wrap a Bootstrap container and row divs around the `body` Twig block.

+Replace the existing `body` block in template `base.html.twig` with the following:

 ```twig